Search engine optimisation (SEO) for estate agents is tough.

 Keyword research and selection

-As I said at the beginning, SEO for estate agents is incredibly competitive.
+As I said at the beginning, search engine optimisation for estate agencies is incredibly competitive.

 However, estate agents can compete by targeting keywords that big sites aren’t, utilising local SEO to rank above competitors and by understanding user intent.